ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

  : A functional entity that selects paths towards service locations and instances in order to accommodate the requirements of service requests.
 The path selection engine takes into account the service and network status information.
 See {{sec-cps}}.

 CATS Service Metric Agent (C-SMA):
- : A functional entity that is responsible for collecting service capabilities and status, and for reporting them to a CATS Path Selector (C-PS).
+ : A functional entity that is responsible for collecting service capabilities and status, and for reporting them to a C-PS.
 See {{sec-csma}}.

 CATS Network Metric Agent (C-NMA):
  : A functional entity that is responsible for collecting network capabilities and status, and for reporting them to a C-PS.
 See {{sec-cnma}}.